-- 1. No structure shall be placed, located, or constructed within fifty (50) feet from the seasonal high water line of any river, stream, wetland, lake, or public pond, and no dock may be located nearer a side lot line than the distance permitted for building setbacks in the Zoning District the property is located in..
+- 1. No structure shall be placed, located, or constructed within fifty (50) feet from the seasonal high water line of any river, stream, wetland, lake, or public pond, except for designated Prime Wetlands where the setback shall be one hundred (100) feet, and no dock may be located nearera side lot line than the distance permitted for building setbacks in the Zoning District the property is located in..
 Dry hydrants, culverts, and bridges may be permitted by the Planning Board and with State permits as required. - 2.
 No structure shall be placed, located, or constructed within four hundred (400) feet from a wellhead associated with the Town of Enfield drinking water supply.